So you want to become an author…

-1. DON’T Try to Become an Author Until You’ve…
+1. DON’T Try to Become a Writer Until You’ve…

 I get it.
 You’re antsy.
 You’re ready to pen your bestseller right now.
 You’ve read or heard of writers who had never written a thing before and yet scored with a million-seller on their first try.

 Throttle back.
 Those stories become big news because they’re so rare.
 Don’t bank on winning the lottery.
 If you want your book (and your message) to go anywhere, make sure you’ve:

 …Studied the Craft

 There’s no need to write a compelling story by trial and error anymore.
 Others have already done it for you—and written books about it.
 So your best bet is to follow proven methods.

 Here’s a list of my favorite 12 books on writing to get you started.

 The competition has gotten so fierce, you’ll do yourself a favor if you learn how successful authors write before you try to get a second look from a publisher.
 Take the time to learn what you’re doing.
 You’ll thank yourself later.

 …Written Things Shorter Than a Book

 A book shouldn’t be where you start any more than you should enroll in grad school when you’re a kindergartner.
 A book is where you arrive.

 Start small, learn the craft, hone your skills.

 Do some journaling.
 Write a newsletter.
 Start a blog.
 Get articles published in a couple of magazines, a newspaper, an ezine.
 Take a night school or online course in journalism or creative writing.

 Bottom line: Work a quarter-million clichés out of your system, learn what it means to be edited, become an expert in something, build your platform, and then start thinking about that book or novel.

 …Joined a Community of Writers

 Think you can do it alone?

 Almost every traditionally published author I know is surrounded by a helpful community.
 How else would they deal with things like:

 When you’re starting out, another pair of eyes on your work can prove to be invaluable.
 Ten pairs of eyes are even better.